gjrtimmer/docker-postgresql/README.md

 # PostgreSQL

 Configurable PostgreSQL server with backup,snapshot,standby,hot standby,ssl/tls and much more easy configuration through environment variables.
 Including examples to get you started quickly.
+The source code for this repository can be found here on GitHub [gjrtimmer/docker-postgresql](https://github.com/gjrtimmer/docker-postgresql).

 ## Table of Contents